vanutp/tgbridge/docs/en/reference.md

 See also: [Compatibility](https://tgbridge.vanutp.dev/en/compatibility#chat)

 Use this if you have an incompatible plugin, such as CMI or AdvancedChat installed.
-Will register a legacy chat listener with LOWEST priority and only forward messages that start with the specified string.
+Will register a legacy chat listener with LOWEST priority (HIGHEST on Forge/NeoForge) and only forward messages that start with the specified string.
-Currently this only has an effect on Paper.
+Currently this only has an effect on Paper and Forge/NeoForge.

 ## events